Updated March 2022 to emphasize boosters and staying up-to-date.

 - Make sure any information you give is linguistically accessible in the client’s preferred language and, where possible, that you offer a variety of formats – print, video, etc. – to accommodate different learning styles and literacy levels.

-The vaccines have been tested on tens of thousands of individuals of different races, ethnicities, ages, and health conditions.
+The vaccines have been proven safe for people of different races, ethnicities, ages, and health conditions.
 Furthermore, the vaccines have met the US Food and Drug Administration’s high scientific standards for safety, effectiveness, and manufacturing.
-From December 2020 to March 2021, over 109 million doses of vaccines have been given in the United States.
+Since December 2020, hundreds of millions of doses have been given in the United States.
 The vaccines' safety has been closely monitored, and has resulted in no serious safety concerns with the vaccines being used in the US.
 If you want more information, here are some resources that might be helpful.

 “How Can Vaccine and Antibody Studies Move So Quickly and Still Be Safe?” from the Washington State Department of Health in Amharic, Arabic, Burmese, Chinese (Simplified), Chinese (Traditional), Chuukese, English, English (ASL), Farsi, French, German, Hindi, Hmong, Japanese, Karen, Khmer (Cambodian), Korean, Lao, Marshallese, Mixteco Bajo, Nepali, Oromo, Portuguese, Punjabi, Romanian, Russian, Samoan, Somali, Spanish, Swahili, Tagalog, Tamil, Telugu, Thai, Tigrinya, Ukrainian, Urdu, Vietnamese

 The vaccines teach your body to recognize and kill the virus that causes COVID-19.
 That is why some people have cold or flu-like symptoms for a day or two after getting a vaccine.
-This is the body working to recognize the virus and activating the body’s immune system to kill it.
-Once the body learns how to do this, it will remember the virus.
-Therefore, if you get infected with the virus again, it can quickly fight off and kill it.
-If you want more information on how vaccines work, here are some resources that might be helpful.
+This is the body working to recognize the virus and activating the body’s immune system to kill it in the future if you get the actual virus.

 “How Would COVID Vaccines Work in Your Body” from the Washington State Department of Health in English, Spanish, Amharic, Chinese (Simplified), Chinese (Traditional), Farsi/Persian, Japanese, Korean, Oromo, Russian, Tagalog, Tigrinya, Ukrainian, Vietnamese